rodrivas78/Ballistic-Challenge/README.md

 GAMEPLAY

 You have a "cannon" (actually a state-of-the-art photonic ray slingshot!) that shoots bouncy projectiles.
-Your goal is to hit the cannonball on the two opposing walls (to the right and left of the screen).
-Each time you achieve this you will advance a level and you will not lose the projectile.
+Your goal is to hit the cannonball on the two opposing walls.
+Each time you achieve this you will advance a level.
-  Avoid hitting obstacles.
-If this occurs you will remain at the same level and you will lose a projectile.
+Avoid hitting obstacles!
 If you run out of ammunition and a collision occurs, it's "GAME OVER"!

 It will be victorious who can get through all 10 levels before the ammo ends.

-Note: If the ball has a low vertical velocity, it will be swallowed underground, which will also result in the loss of a projectile.
   Good luck!